gtri/upstage/docs/source/user_guide/how_tos/stage_variables.rst

 Expected Stage Variables
 ===========================

 Some variables are expected to exist on the stage for some features.
-These are found in the :py:class:`~upstage.base.StageProtocol` protocol, and are listed below:
+These are found in the :py:class:`~upstage_des.base.StageProtocol` protocol, and are listed below:

 * "altitude_units": A string of "ft", "m", or other distance unit.
-See :py:func:`~upstage.units.convert.unit_convert` for a list.
+See :py:func:`~upstage_des.units.convert.unit_convert` for a list.
 * "distance_units": A string of distance units
 * "stage_model": A model to use for Geodetic calculations.
 See :doc:`geography` for more.
 * "intersection_model": A model to use for motion manager.
 See :doc:`geography` and :doc:`motion_manager` for more.
 * "time_unit": Units of time.
-See :py:func:`~upstage.units.convert.unit_convert` for a list.
+See :py:func:`~upstage_des.units.convert.unit_convert` for a list.

 If they are not set and you use a feature that needs them, you'll get a warning about not being able to find a stage variable.